 And this would have been something that Sirius had to have known before he left home around 1976.
 Because he certainly had no real contact with his family after that.

 He never questioned but that his parents would be pleased when his younger brother got roped into the DE organization.
 (Which he is almost certain to not have actually known about until after his brother’s disappearance/death in 1980.
 His brother, after all, was still in school.)

 Does his parents’ actual behavior viv-a-vis the DEs suggest that they would have been pleased?

 It sure doesn’t suggest it to me.

 What it suggests to me is that Sirius’s particular branch of the Blacks had some reason to feel a desperate need to avoid Lord Voldemort and his followers.
 With absolutely no way of determining who those followers were.

 And Sirius did realize this much unconsciously.
 He describes their situation perfectly to Harry in OotP.
 He also had every reason to know that the world “isn’t divided into good people and Death Eaters”.
-And he had every reason to know that a person can be the very worst sort of a narrow-minded pureblooded prat without being a Death Eater.
+And he also had every reason to know that a person can be the very worst sort of a narrow-minded pureblooded prat without being a Death Eater.
 But he doesn’t seem to have ever actually applied this awareness to his interpretation of the behavior of his own parents.

 His interpretation of his own family seems to have been limited to setting them all up as straw men and pushing them into a position representing whatever stance was directly opposed to his own.

 Consequently we do not have any kind of an objective reading of any of the older Blacks.
 And we could certainly use one.